 The primary function of a drainage system is to direct excess water away from the roots of your plants, preventing overwatering and promoting a healthy growing environment.
 To achieve this, a drainage system typically consists of the following components:

 2. Drainage Trays: Positioned below the plant containers, drainage trays collect the excess water that flows through the drainage holes.
-This prevents water from pooling on the floor or damaging nearby surfaces, making it a crucial component for maintaining a clean and functional indoor vertical garden.
+This prevents water from pooling on the floor or damaging nearby surfaces, making it crucial for maintaining a clean and functional indoor vertical garden.

 Types of Drainage Systems for Indoor Vertical Gardens